mtlynch/mtlynch.io/_posts/2018-12-27-upwork-scammer.md

 Upon receiving my job offer, Lizzie readily accepted.
 I assigned her three reports and provided [instructions](https://docs.google.com/document/d/1Uy19xtf_PFW0LJ2Zj6cSkH2dhHED8PCjHCtup1_IQ_4/edit?usp=sharing) on how to write them.

-I set a limit of five hours and told her that if she wasn't done at the 4.5-hour mark, she should spend the last 30 minutes putting all of her progress in our shared Google Doc.
+I set a limit of five hours and told her that if she wasn't done at the 4.5-hour mark, she should spend the last 30 minutes putting all of her progress into our shared Google Doc.

-The next day, Upwork showed that Lizzie billed me the full five hours, but the Google Doc was empty.
+The next day, Upwork reported that Lizzie billed me the full five hours, but the Google Doc was empty.
 She hadn't sent me any messages, either.

 # Intrusive surveillance to the rescue

 Checking Lizzie's timesheet, I realized she had logged her hours using Work Diary, Upwork's official spyware tool.
-It captures images of the freelancer's screen, records their keystrokes, and sends all the information to both Upwork and the client.
+It captures images of the freelancer's screen, records their keystrokes, and sends all of the information to both Upwork and the client.

 Work Diary creeps me out.
 I never require freelancers to run it, but Lizzie chose to run it instead of simply invoicing me for her hours.
-This meant that I didn't have any output for the hours Lizzie billed me, but I did have screenshots showing how she spent those five hours.
+This meant that I didn't have any results, but I did have screenshots showing how she spent the five hours she billed to me.

 {% include image.html file="workdiary-dashboard.png" alt="Screenshot of Work Diary dashboard" max_width="800px" class="img-border" img_link="true" fig_caption="Overview of Lizzie's activities in Work Diary" %}

 In early screenshots, she was writing a document about mantras in Hinduism.
-It definitely had nothing to do with my project, but she was billing the work to me.
+It definitely had nothing to do with my project, but she was charging me for it.

 {% assign fig_caption = 'Lizzie bills me for time writing an article on mantras for another client' %}